davidc6/cs-knowledge/notes/compilers/parsers.md

 ### PEG

-PEG stands for parsing expression grammar.
+PEG stands for Parsing Expression Grammar.
+PEGs are similar to CFGs but the choice operator is ordered and not ambiguous.

+CFG grammar is non-deterministic.
+An input could result in one or more possible parse-trees.
+Generally, CFG-based parser generators restrict determinability of the grammar.

+Backtracking -

+Ordered choice -

 It is:
     - A way of specifying formal languages for text processing
 	- Can be used for matching (regex) or building recursive descent parsers (lex/yacc)